-Returning to Rome after three years in the field, General Marcus Vinicius meets Lygia and falls in love with her, though as a Christian she wants nothing to do with a warrior.
-Though she grew up Roman, the adopted daughter of a retired general, Lygia is technically a hostage of Rome.
-Marcus gets Emperor Nero to give her to him for services rendered but finds himself succumbing gradually to her Christian faith.Written by
+Returning to Rome after three years in the field, General Marcus Vinicius (Robert Taylor) meets Lygia (Deborah Kerr) and falls in love with her, though as a Christian, she wants nothing to do with a warrior.
+Though she grew up Roman, the adopted daughter of a retired General, Lygia is technically a hostage of Rome.
+Marcus gets Emperor Nero (Sir Peter Ustinov) to give her to him for services rendered, but finds himself succumbing gradually to her Christian faith.Written by

 John Oswalt <firstname.lastname@example.org>

 Robert Taylor and Dame Elizabeth Taylor appeared in Conspirator (1949) and Ivanhoe (1952).
 See more »

 Vinicius is described as both a victorious Military Commander and a Military Tribune.
 In fact, a Military Tribune was a junior staff officer in his mid 20's.
 There were typically 10 in every Legion of 6,000 men.
 They were basically aids to the Legion's C.O., the Legate.
 See more »

 His new wife, Poppea, sounds interesting - a harlot for an empress?

 My dear Marcus, what a proletarian observation!
 You must know that a woman has no past when she mates with a god.